Tishyaraksha: Sources and historicity

 Tisyarakshita is absent from Ashokan inscriptions, leading some historians to suggest that Buddhist chroniclers exaggerated her actions.

 Early life

 Little is known about Tisyarakshita’s origins.
-She ascended as queen consort after the death of Ashoka's chief queen, Asandhimitra, around 240-9 BCE.
+She ascended as queen consort after the death of Ashoka's chief queen, Asandhimitra, around 240–9 BCE.

 Role as queen

 Tisyarakshita reportedly gained political influence in the later years of Ashoka’s reign.

 Blinding of Kunala

 One of the most prominent accounts about Tisyarakshita is her alleged involvement in the blinding of Kunala, Ashoka’s son.

-The Aśokāvadāna states that she attempted to seduce Kunala, but when he rejected, she issued an order that led to his blinding.
+The Aśokāvadāna states that she attempted to seduce Kunala, but when he rejected her, she issued an order that led to his blinding.
 The Divyāvadāna presents a similar version but highlights Kunala’s later forgiveness of Tisyarakshita.
 The Mahāvaṃsa suggests that the blinding was due to court intrigue, without explicitly blaming Tisyarakshita.
 Historians debate whether Kunala was actually blinded or whether the story is a later Buddhist embellishment.